 Hello there!
 How did you end up here?
-You must have been searching for how search engine optimization works or something closely related.
+You must have been searching for how search engine optimization (SEO) works or something closely related.
 Whether you used Google, Bing, Yahoo or any other means to land here on this page, we are glad you are here.

 We’re also very excited to point out the irony in your search query and the results you were delivered!

 How did you end up here?
 You surely didn’t come across this page by chance.
 The search engine you used didn’t randomly pick this page out of the sky and send you here hoping it would answer your question.
 In fact, it used a very complex algorithm to determine which of the more than 21 million pages it has indexed on the subject of SEO would be most appropriate to present to you in hopes of best answering your question.